Initially there won’t be a great deal on this page as I need to re-learn what I’ve forgotten some 35 years ago when we first got a ZX Spectrum.

 I started my first challenge with Leopard Lord by Kayde Software (from 1983).
 Initially I ported the code into BASInc to test my theory out, and it worked with only a few changes.
 I also fixed all of the spelling mistakes that were present in the game too.

 The next stage was to get it working with Boriel’s ZX BASIC using the BorIDE front-end.
 This has required a lot of changes to the game code, but not the actual logic.
 I’ve nearly completed the removal of all of the line numbers, but only after I renamed almost all of the variables.
-The original coder had used I as an integer and the name of an array of the items carried.
-The same with Verbs, Nouns, Helptext, Locations and such like.
+The original coder had used the single letter variable ‘I’ as an integer and also the same letter was used for an array of the items carried.
+The same practice was also used with the Verbs, Nouns, Helptext, Locations and such like.
 This meant a lot of search and replace within the code to separate these variables apart.

 Of the original code, there aren’t any line numbers left, giver or take a few minor ones.
 These have been retained temporarily until I can work out exactly how the particular code is working.